 - Are there people I could send a card to rather than a gift?
 Could a gift exchange lessen the financial burden?

-- Do you need some time alone?
-Do you need to be around people?
+- Do you need some time alone or do you need to be around people?

 - Is there something special you can do to honor the memory of the loved one who is not here this year?